 Bobby Sylvester’s 2019 Fantasy Baseball Rankings

-Fantasy football is in the rearview mirror which means baseball season is right around the corner.
-We’ll have loads of content rolled out in the next few months, but things must, of course, begin with rankings.
-Today, I’ll give you my top 250 along with positional rankings.
-There will be plenty changing as more players sign and we get more information on injuries, but as of now, this is how I would draft my teams.
+Although Bryce Harper still hasn’t signed, we are closing in on fantasy baseball draft day.
+Tomorrow, I’ll be posting my updated top 1000 dynasty rankings, but first, let’s take a look at my top 400 of redraft leagues.
+There will be plenty changing as more players sign and we get more information on injuries and depth charts, but as of now, this is how I would draft my teams.
 This list is also dynamic, so as I make tweaks every week, you’ll see those update on this page.
-We’ll get to the rankings in a moment, but first I’ll tell you about four players I am especially bullish on this season.
+We’ll get to the rankings in a moment, but first I’ll tell you about four players I am especially bullish on this season at their current prices.

 ADP – Average Draft Position